qdrant/docs/qdrant/v1.1.x/indexing.md

 ```

-The HNSW parameters can also be configured on a collection and named vector
-level by setting [`hnsw_config`](../indexing/#vector-index) to fine-tune search
-performance.

 And so in the process of creating a [collection](../collections).
 The `ef` parameter is configured during [the search](../search) and by default is equal to `ef_construct`.

 HNSW is chosen for several reasons.
 First, HNSW is well-compatible with the modification that allows Qdrant to use filters during a search.
 Second, it is one of the most accurate and fastest algorithms, according to [public benchmarks](https://github.com/erikbern/ann-benchmarks).

+*Available since v1.1.1*

+The HNSW parameters can also be configured on a collection and named vector
+level by setting [`hnsw_config`](../indexing/#vector-index) to fine-tune search
+performance.

 ## Filtrable Index